sutaking/sdb.js/README.md

 ````
 $ npm install git+https://git@github.com/sutaking/sdb.js.git#master

-// If you donot know how to
+// If you donot know how to open debug mode of tv, you can try these.
+// sdb.js will try open it with shell.
 $ sudo apt-get install sshpass
 ````